-Taliban show they can launch attacks anywhere across Afghanistan, even as peace talks continue
+Taliban shows it can launch attacks anywhere across Afghanistan, even as peace talks continue

 In interviews Saturday, officials in five provinces where recent attacks have occurred expressed deepening worry about the new insurgent reach and the possible failure of the talks in Qatar.

-Mohammad Mahdavi, a provincial council member in Ghowr, said the Taliban now control or influence 90 percent of the province.
-The bombing last week in the capital, which also wounded 150 people, was not claimed by the Taliban, but Mahdavi said it was clear they were behind it.
+Mohammad Mahdavi, a provincial council member in Ghowr, said the Taliban now controls or influences 90 percent of the province.
+The bombing last week in the capital, which also wounded 150 people, was not claimed by the Taliban, but Mahdavi said it was clear Taliban fighters were behind it.

 “People here are in shock,” he said.
 “They have lost hope in the government.”
-He said the Taliban now control most of the region’s highways, taxing goods on trucks and extorting passengers.
+He said the Taliban now controls most of the region’s highways, taxing goods on trucks and extorting passengers.
 “They can impose an economic embargo any time they want,” he said.
 “Now people fear it will get worse.”

 In Nimruz, a relatively quiet province that borders both Iran and Pakistan, Gul Ahmad Noorzad, a legislator, said local security forces had been weakened by high-level corruption while soldiers are “being martyred every day.
 The morale is very low and nobody cares about them.”